-Staff serving the counseling program, as well as other programs, include: Ms. Rena McKay, the Department of Human Services administrative support associate in Killian 208 (MWF) and 2TS (TR), and Ms. Denise Royer, the department's student services specialist in Killian 206 (TR) and 2TS (MW).
+Staff serving the counseling program, as well as other programs, include: Rena McKay, the Department of Human Services administrative support associate, and Denise Royer, the department's student services specialist.
 They and graduate assistants (GAs) respond to routine calls and handle the day-to-day office needs of the faculty.
 The departmental office in Cullowhee is open from 8:00 a.m. to 5:00 p.m., Monday through Friday; telephone number is (828) 227-7310.

-At WCU-Biltmore Park, staff include: Dr. Kevan Frazier, Executive Director of WCU Programs at Biltmore Park (WCU-BP); Ms. Suzan Melvin, WCU-BP administrative specialist (both in BP 100); Ms. Kelly McIntyre, WCU-BP Student Services Specialist, and a WCU-BP administrative specialist 5:00-9:00pm (in BP 355).
+At WCU-Biltmore Park, staff include: Dr. Kevan Frazier, Executive Director of WCU Programs at Biltmore Park (WCU-BP); Tea Ray, WCU-BP administrative specialist (both in BP 100); Kelly McIntyre, WCU-BP Student Services Specialist, and a WCU-BP administrative specialist 5:00-9:00pm (in BP 355).
 WCU-BP, located at 28 Schenck Parkway, is open Monday through Thursday from 8:00 a.m. to 9:00 p.m., and Friday and Saturday from 8:00 a.m. to 5:00 p.m.; the telephone number is (828) 654-6498.